St. Thomas More Academy (Delaware): Background

 In 1998 the school opened its doors.
 In 2001, STM had its first graduating class.
 A major building project, with the support of the Diocese, saw the expansion of STMA in 2003; the Chapel, lobby, office suite, cafeteria, media center, and fine arts wing were added.
 In 2011, the school dedicated all of the various halls and wings of the school to patron saints of the many area parishes represented by students at the school.
 The school gymnasium was dedicated as the Bishop Michael A. Saltarelli Gymnasium.
 In the 2012-13 school year STMA celebrated its 15th anniversary.

 STMA sought to provide an example of collaboration between a bishop and his flock.
 Acknowledging the work done by the followers of the Academy, Bishop Saltarelli said, "I am grateful for the great gift they have made to the Church, making it possible for us to continue our holy mission to teach the Good News in such an important way."

 The school opened in 1998 and expanded its facilities in 2003.
 The name was changed from "Academy" to "Preparatory" in 2007.
 In 2011, the name was changed back to its founding name, "Saint Thomas More Academy".

 In January 2017, it was announced by agreement of Fr.
 James Lentini, Pastor of Holy Cross Parish and Most.
 Rev. W. Francis Malooly, Bishop of Wilmington, that effective July 1, 2017, the Diocese of Wilmington would relinquish control of the STMA (along with its financial commitment) to Holy Cross Parish.
 Holy Cross Parish in Dover, would administer STMA and make it its parish high school.
 Beginning with the start of the 2017-18 school year, the high school whose origin began with a parish high school, came full circle.
 In fall of 2018, STMA celebrated its 20th anniversary, simultaneously Holy Cross High School would have celebrated its 60th anniversary.

-In 2020 it was announced that, due to low enrollment numbers, St. Thomas More Academy would finally close its doors just over two decades after they opened.
+In 2020 it was announced that, due to low enrollment numbers, St. Thomas More Academy would finally close its doors just over two decades after it opened.